CAPC Guidelines:

 Transmission

-• Ingestion of bradyzoite-laden tissues of cattle, particularly placenta and fetal membranes, and transplacental transmission are thought to be the predominant routes of infection to dogs in nature.
+• Ingestion of bradyzoite-laden tissues of cattle, particularly placenta and fetal membranes, and vertical transmission from the dam to the neonates (terminal stages of gestation or post-natally via milk) are thought to be the predominant routes of infection to dogs in nature; fecal transmission appears to be less important than carnivorism.

 • Adult cattle become infected by ingesting sporulated oocysts, which may be present in feed and water sources or soil contaminated with dog feces.

-• Congenital infections in dogs and cattle result from the active dissemination of tachyzoites across the placenta, which may result from exogenous infection or recrudescence of a persistent infection during pregnancy.
+• Congenital infections in dogs and cattle result from the active dissemination of tachyzoites across the placenta, which may result from exogenous infection or recrudescence of a persistent infection during pregnancy; unlike cattle, vertical transmission of N. caninum in dogs is considered highly variable.

 Prepatent Period and Environmental Factors